 Method 1 : For equality testing in floating point values, use the machine epsilon or we can call it smallest difference in calculation in computer systems.

 Explanation: In this code use two floating point numbers value1 and value2 along with epsilon.
 Now take the absolute difference of values (value1 and value2) by using the predefined function named as abs().
 This code will give the absolute value but the question is why we are taking the absolute values.
 You can see that both the values having same digits after decimal upto precision value 7.
-Which is very difficult for the system to analyse the comparison.
+Which is very difficult for the system to analyze the comparison.

 Method 2 : We can use round function in PHP.